Estimated reading time: 9 minutes

 Linear Equations and Inequalities

-Linear equations are like straight lines on a graph.
-They show the relationship between two variables in a simple way.
+Linear equations are, in fact, like straight lines on a graph, which makes it easier to understand relationships.
+In addition, they clearly show the connection between two variables in a simple and straightforward way.

-Example: Imagine you’re building a model rocket.
-Let’s say the rocket’s height (h) is related to the time (t) by the equation:
+For example, imagine you’re building a model rocket.
+In this case, let’s say the rocket’s height (h) is related to the time (t) by the equation:

 This means the rocket starts at a height of 5 meters (when t = 0) and rises 2 meters for every second that passes.